MasonJohnHawver42/DiscordBot/README.md

 # DiscordBot
-The Framework for Discord bots to be implemented by a community in order to develop their own programming culture.
+This is a Libary of Frameworks for Discord bots to be implemented by a community in order to develop their own programming culture.